-When you run an experiment in Optimizely in which variation A is identical to variation B, you are running what is known as an A/A experiment, rather than an A/B experiment.
+When you run an experiment in Optimizely Experimentation in which variation A is identical to variation B, you are running what is known as an A/A experiment, rather than an A/B experiment.
 Such an experiment is termed an A/A experiment because there essentially is no "B" variation.
 The original page and variation are exactly the same.
 A/A experiments are also referred to as calibration testing.

-As with any experimental process, there will always be some percentage of outcomes that turn out to be anomalies, because an experiment calculates results on a random sample from the population of all visitors to your page.
-An experiment must make a judgment call on how large of a trend is indicative of a true difference to identify any variation as significant.
+As with any experimental process, there will always be some percentage of outcomes that turn out to be anomalies because an experiment calculates results on a random sample from the population of all visitors to your page.
+An experiment must make a judgment call on how large a trend indicates a true difference to identify any variation as significant.
 And so a large enough fake trend can make experiments look like there may be a true difference when none actually exists.
-This trade-off, between identifying more trends with significant results and seeing more errors, is controlled by the significance level.
+The significance level controls this trade-off between identifying more trends with significant results and seeing more errors.

-Statistical significance is a project-level setting that can be adjusted up or down.
-You may want to adjust it based on your comfort level with statistical error—in a 90% statistical significance scenario, you have a 1 in 10 chance of falsely declaring a variation as a winner or loser when the variation actually has no impact.
-This holds true for an A/A test as well—even when there is no difference, there’ is a small chance that a result can be reported based on underlying trends in experiment data.
+Statistical significance is a project-level setting that you can adjust up or down.
+Adjust it based on your comfort level with statistical error.
+This also holds true for an A/A test—even when there is no difference, there is a small chance that Optimizely Experimentation reports a result based on underlying trends in experiment data.

 When you examine the results of your A/A test, you should see the following behavior:

-Your statistical significance will stabilize around a certain value over time.
-10% of the time, the statistical significance will stabilize above 90%.
+- Your statistical significance will stabilize around a certain value over time.

-At different points in the test results, the baseline and variation might be performing differently, but neither should be declared a statistically significant winner indefinitely.
+- At different points in the test results, the baseline and variation might perform differently, but neither should be declared a statistically significant winner indefinitely.